hikitih/jf_course/src/javase04/t04/readme.txt

 FilmCollection is a set of films and actors with some add/delete features FilmCollectionEditor is just class with save and load FilmCollection methods Try as were said above is the only class with main method

+And yes, I know that all my files lies here in one big pile.
+But this is not a big deal yet cause there is less than 20 of them.
+I would make separate folders when needed.